 This method does take great precision as the meat does need to sit for an extended period without heat to kill off any bacteria.
 The food also must be salted, fermented or cured before the smoking process to ensure all moisture is removed, this prevents bacteria to thrive.
 Cold smoked salmon is a great example of using cold smoke to preserve food.

 Although not used very often warm smoking exposes foods to smoke temperatures of 26–41 °C (77–104 °F).
 This is only used for a very small number of recipes.

 Hot smoking is a method of cooking in which food is exposed to heat and smoke in a controlled setting.
 The temperature at which hot smoking happens is between 52 to 80 °C (126 to 176 °F).
+You can use smokers such as the Camp Chef Smoke Pro SE Pellet Grill.
 When food is cooked within this temperature it produces food that is moist, flavourful and bacteria is cooked off.
 If the temperature gets above 185 °F (85 °C), you will find that the foods will shrink considerably.
 You will find that smoking does reduce your yield as both the fat and moisture is cooked off.
 If you’re looking for a wood that it adds delicious flavour and moisture to your food try applewood.

 Food that is hot smoked is safe to be eaten straight away, you can also reheat it or further cook it.
 Some examples of food that is smoked that can be eaten without further heating is ham hock and ham on the bone.

 Try my smoked bacon jerky recipe to test out hot smoking.